-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INDIVIDUALS RESPONSIBLE DEADLINE STATUS Maintain IRS 501(c)(3) Status INVOLVED RESPONSIBLE Maintain IRS 501(c)(3) status until final dissolution.
+DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Maintain IRS 501(c)(3) Status Maintain IRS 501(c)(3) Status until final dissolution.
 Notify IRS regarding any School address change(s) and file required tax returns and reports.
-Notify Funding Sources / Charitable Partners Notify all funding sources, including charitable partners of school closure.
+Notify Funding Sources / Charitable Partners Cabaal Notify all funding sources, including charitable partners of school closure.
 Notify School state and federal agencies overseeing grants / programs of school closure.
-Review and Revise School Budget 1.
+MATERIA - The same of the same of 1.
 Review the school's budget and overall financial condition.
-School, 2.
-Make revisions, taking closure expenses into account closure while PCSC, prioritizing continuity of instruction.
+2. Make revisions, taking closure expenses into account closure while prioritizing continuity of instruction.
 Submit budget to PCSC and SDE.
 3. Identify acceptable use of reserve funds.
-SDE List all Creditors and Debtors Formulate a list of creditors and debtors and any amounts accrued and unpaid with respect to such creditor or debtor.
+School, PCSC, SDE List all Creditors and Debtors Formulate a list of creditors and debtors and any amounts accrued and unpaid with respect to such creditor or debtor.
 Note that the creditor list is not the same as the contractor list (above), but should include any contractors with whom the school owes money (based on a contract or invoice).
-School 1.
-Creditors include lenders, mortgage holders, bond holders, equipment suppliers, service providers and secured and unsecured creditors.
+1. Creditors include lenders, mortgage holders, bond holders, equipment suppliers, service providers and secured and unsecured creditors.
 2. Debtors include persons who owe the school fees or credits, any lessees or sub-lessees of the school, and any person holding property of the school.
-Notify Debtors and Process Payments Contact debtors to request payment.
+School Notify Debtors and Process Payments School MILES ASID The state of the s N. S. Contraction Contact debtors to request payment.
 Process and document received payments.
-School Determine PERSI Obligations Contact PERSI to determine remaining liabilities for employee retirement School program.
-Notify and Pay Creditors Notify all creditors of the school's closure and request final invoices.
-2. Sell appropriate assets.
-School 3.
+School EXPERIMENT OF A II HE WILLIAM Determine PERSI Obligations Contact PERSI to determine remaining liabilities for employee retirement program.
+School Notify and Pay Creditors Notify all creditors of the school's closure and request final invoices.
+Sell appropriate assets.
 Prioritize and pay creditors in accordance with I.C. § 33-5212(2).
 Document payments made.
-Itemize Financials Review propers and make available the following: Review, prepare and make available the following: 1.
-Fiscal year-end financial statements.
-2. Cash analysis.
-3. Bank statements for the year, investments, payables, unused checks, School petty cash, bank accounts, and payroll reports including taxes.
-4. Collect and void all unused checks and destroy all credit and debit cards.
+School Itemize Financials Review, prepare and make available the following: Fiscal year-end financial statements.
+Cash analysis.
+Bank statements for the year, investments, payables, unused checks, petty cash, bank accounts, and payroll reports including taxes.
+Collect and void all unused checks and destroy all credit and debit cards.
 Close accounts after transactions have cleared.
-Close Out All State and Federal Grants School, Close out state, federal, and other grants.
-This includes filing any required SDE, expenditure reports or receipts and any required program reports, including Fed disposition of grant assets.
-Prepare Final Financial Statement Retain an independent accountant to prepare a final statement of the status of all contracts and obligations of the school and all funds owed to the school, showing: 1.
+School Close Out All State and Federal Grants l onecut Close out state, federal, and other grants.
+This includes filing any required expenditure reports or receipts and any required program reports, including disposition of grant assets.
+School, SDE, Fed Prepare Final Financial Statement Retain an independent accountant to prepare a final statement of the status of all contracts and obligations of the school and all funds owed to the school, showing: 1.
 All assets and the value and location thereof.
-Cobool 2.
-Each remaining creditor and amounts owed.
-School 3.
-Statement that all debts have been collected or that good faith efforts have been made to collect same.
+2. Each remaining creditor and amounts owed.
+3. Statement that all debts have been collected or that good faith efforts have been made to collect same.
 4. Each remaining debtor and the amounts owed.
-Complete Final Financial Audit School, Complete a financial audit of the school in accordance with statute by a date to PCSC, be determined by the authorizer.
+School Complete Final Financial Audit School, THE REST AND No. Bollmon.
+Complete a financial audit of the school in accordance with statute by a date to be determined by the authorizer.
 Submit final audit to the PCSC and SDE.
-SDE Reconcile with State School, Reconcile state billings and payments.
-Reimbursement of funds previously SDE disbursed to the school may be required.
+PCSC, SDE Reconcile with State Reconcile state billings and payments.
+Reimbursement of funds previously disbursed to the school may be required.
+School, SDE